sjstretton/screwed/02-ProgressAndProblems.md

 One great milestone in the history of social end economic progress in the UK was the Beveridge report [-@Beveridge1942].
 Seventy-seven years ago, liberal economist William Beveridge presented this report for a new welfare state.
 It laid the basis for the post-war welfare state in the United Kingdom.
 Its objectives were to banish 'want, ignorance, squalor, disease and idleness'.

+Before the second world war, these social evils ravaged the poor in Britain.
+The war itself destroyed many buildings, homes and businesses alike, and increased the government and external debt.
+But yet, the post war government managed to create a comprehensive welfare state where none existed before: a health service.
+A system of social security (welfare benefits), education, housing, and an economic management based on full employments were other acheivements, supported in part by his report.

-Three principles guided his report [@Beveridge1942: Part 1, paragraphs 6-9].
+Three principles guided the Beveridge report [@Beveridge1942: Part 1, paragraphs 6-9].

 - *Radical*: From first principles, without fear or favour to social class or other interest groups.
 - *Comprehensive*: Dealing with poverty, disease, bad housing, unemployment and a lack of education.